 Hourly employees become eligible to contribute to the Plan immediately upon employment.
-Participants may contribute between 1% and 75% of their gross annual compensation on a before-tax basis (100% for North Kansas City participants), subject to the limits imposed by the Internal Revenue Code (\$18,000 for 2016).
-For Penford participants who merged into the Plan, if the participated started employment on or after January 1, 2016 and had not affirmatively elected to participate (or not to participate) in the Plan within 30 days after becoming an eligible employee (the "30-day election period"), then the participant will automatically be deemed to have elected to participate in the Plan and make tax-deferred contributions of 3% of their gross annual compensation.
+Participants may contribute between 1% and 75% of their gross annual compensation on a before-tax basis (100% for North Kansas City participants), subject to the limits imposed by the Internal Revenue Code (\$18,000 for 2017).
+For participants who merged into the Plan from the Penford Corporation Savings and Stock Ownership Plan in 2016, if the participant started employment on or after January 1, 2016 and had not affirmatively elected to participate (or not to participate) in the Plan within 30 days after becoming an eligible employee (the "30-day election period"), then the participant will automatically be deemed to have elected to participate in the Plan and make tax-deferred contributions of 3% of their gross annual compensation.
 Certain employee groups are also allowed to contribute a percentage of their compensation on an after-tax basis.
 These contributions are also subject to the Internal Revenue Code limits.
 The Plan also allows for certain participants age 50 and older to contribute additional tax-deferred contributions.
-These catch-up contributions were subject to IRS limits of \$6,000 in 2016.
+These catch-up contributions were subject to IRS limits of \$6,000 in 2017.
 The Plan also permits participants to make rollover contributions in accordance with the Internal Revenue Code.
-Participants have a fully vested interest in all contributions made by them and in the Plan's earnings/losses on those contributions at all times.